efdevcon/DIPs/DIPs/DIP-6.md

 1. What actions are required to implement the proposal at Devcon?

-The key effort would be around developing the solution further to integrate it with the Pretix solution.

 Development:
 - Improving our existing attestation and smart contract based ticketing system
-- Integrating with Pretix
 - Optimizing features for Devcon
 - Ticket smart contract development and deployment
 - Devcon Dapp website development
+- Example webpages and Dapps to help implement the components
 - Initial testing and feedback (before event)

 Operations for the event should be more or less the same as the previous Devcon.
-Tech support for people who are trying out the new experiences would be something that is new and needs to be planned for
+Tech support would be needed for people who are trying out the new experiences would be needed.

 2. Who will be responsible for the proposal to be implemented effectively? (i.e. working on Day 0)